Lee Krasner: Legacy

-Mary Beth Edelson's Some Living American Women Artists / Last Supper (1972) appropriated Leonardo da Vinci’s The Last Supper, with the heads of notable women artists, including Krasner's, collaged over the heads of Christ and his apostles.
+Mary Beth Edelson's Some Living American Women Artists / Last Supper (1972) appropriated Leonardo da Vinci's The Last Supper, with the heads of notable women artists, including Krasner's, collaged over the heads of Christ and his apostles.
 The image, addressing the role of religious and art historical iconography in the subordination of women, became "one of the most iconic images of the feminist art movement."

-Krasner died on June 19, 1984, age 75, at New York Hospital where she was being treated for an intestinal ailment and acute arthritis.
+Krasner died on June 19, 1984, age 75, at New York Hospital.
+Krasner led a successful commercial career and was in charge of her husband's estate, and at the time of her death, her estate was worth over $20 million.

 Six months after her death, the Museum of Modern Art (MoMA) in New York City held a retrospective exhibition of her work.
 A review in The New York Times noted that it "clearly defines Krasner's place in the New York School" and that she "is a major, independent artist of the pioneer Abstract Expressionist generation, whose stirring work ranks high among that produced here in the last half-century."
 As of 2008, Krasner is one of only four women artists to have had a retrospective show at this institution.
 The other three women are Louise Bourgeois (1982), Helen Frankenthaler (1989) and Elizabeth Murray (2004).

 Her papers were donated to the Archives of American Art in 1985; they were digitized and posted on the web for researchers.

 After her death, her East Hampton property became the Pollock-Krasner House and Studio, and is open to the public for tours.
 A separate organization, the Pollock-Krasner Foundation, was established in 1985.
 The Foundation functions as the official estate for both Krasner and Pollock, and also, under the terms of her will, serves "to assist individual working artists of merit with financial need."
 The U.S. copyright representative for the Pollock-Krasner Foundation is the Artists Rights Society.

 On November 11, 2003, Celebration, a large painting from 1960 sold to the Cleveland Museum of Art for $1.9 million and in May 2008, Polar Stampede sold for $3.2 million.
 "No one today could persist in calling her a peripheral talent," said critic Robert Hughes.

+In 2016 her work was included in the exhibition Women of Abstract Expressionism organized by the Denver Art Museum.

+In 2017 Krasner was one of the subjects of the book Ninth Street Women: Lee Krasner, Elaine de Kooning, Grace Hartigan, Joan Mitchell, and Helen Frankenthaler: Five Painters and the Movement That Changed Modern Art by Mary Gabriel.

+Krasner's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.

+In 2023 her work was included in the exhibition Action, Gesture, Paint: Women Artists and Global Abstraction 1940-1970 at the Whitechapel Gallery in London.